-- Egyptologist Lucia Gahlin leads this in-depth tour of Egypt visiting most of the country's major Pharaonic monuments. - Visit archaeological sites only recently opened to visitors, including a number of tombs at Saqqara. - Exploration of Alexandria including a visit to the renowned Graeco-Roman Museum which reopened in late 2023 after an 18-year renovation. - Visit the new Grand Egyptian Museum (GEM), due to open in 2024 which will display for the first time King Tutankhamun's entire collection. - Drive through Middle Egypt to explore the rarely-visited sites of Beni Hasan, Amarna and Abydos. - 4-day cruise up the Nile on a traditional Egyptian sailing boat (dahabiya) from Esna to Aswan, visiting Esna Temple, El- Kab and Gebel el-Silsila, not accessible on larger cruise boats. - View Upper Egypt's Dendera Temple complex whose Great Pillars Hall, entrance facade and birth kiosk were restored and cleaned in 2021. - Exclusive, private visits to the gloriously painted tombs of Nefertari in the Valley of the Queens and Seti I in the Valley of the Kings.
-These impressive tombs are considered some of the finest in all of Egypt. - 2 nights in Aswan, the frontier town of Ancient Egypt visiting Elephantine Island and other archaeological sites. - Overnight in Abu Simbel to enjoy a leisurely visit to the two massive rock-cut temples of Abu Simbel, saved by UNESCO from drowning in Lake Nasser. - Relax in the beautiful gardens of our hotels, notably the iconic Winter Palace in Luxor. - Local dining in traditional Egyptian restaurants, and opportunities to explore spice-scented souks. - Conclude with a visit to the National Museum of Egyptian Civilisation (NMEC) which officially opened in April 2021.
+- Egyptologist Lucia Gahlin leads this in-depth tour of Egypt visiting most of the country's major Pharaonic monuments. - Visit archaeological sites only recently opened to visitors, including a number of tombs at Saqqara. - Exploration of Alexandria including a visit to the renowned Graeco-Roman Museum which reopened in late 2023 after an 18-year renovation. - Visit the new Grand Egyptian Museum (GEM), which opened in 2025 and will ultimately display for the first time King Tutankhamun's entire collection. - Drive through Middle Egypt to explore the rarely-visited sites of Beni Hasan, Amarna and Abydos. - 4-day cruise up the Nile on a traditional Egyptian sailing boat (dahabiya) from Esna to Aswan, visiting Esna Temple, El- Kab and Gebel el-Silsila, not accessible on larger cruise boats. - View Upper Egypt's Dendera Temple complex whose Great Pillars Hall, entrance facade and birth kiosk were restored and cleaned in 2021. - Exclusive, private visit to the gloriously painted tomb of Seti I in the Valley of the Kings. - 2 nights in Aswan, the frontier town of Ancient Egypt visiting Elephantine Island and other archaeological sites. - Overnight in Abu Simbel to enjoy a leisurely visit to the two massive rock-cut temples of Abu Simbel, saved by UNESCO from drowning in Lake Nasser. - Relax in the beautiful gardens of our hotels, notably the iconic Winter Palace in Luxor. - Local dining in traditional Egyptian restaurants, and opportunities to explore spice-scented souks. - Conclude with a visit to the National Museum of Egyptian Civilisation (NMEC) which officially opened in April 2021.